tanseefshahid/tanseefshahid.github.io/_portfolio/portfolio-4.md

   Designed and trained a multi-class classification model to categorize clothing into 73 classes.
 The project encompasses top wear, bottom wear, and dresses, providing a comprehensive solution for fashion classification.

   ## Project Overview
   Developed a deep learning model for classifying clothing items into 73 distinct categories across three main types: tops, bottoms, and dresses.
-This solution is tailored for applications in e-commerce, fashion search, and recommendation systems.
+This solution is tailored for applications in virtual fitting and recommendation systems.

-  ## Objective
-  To build a robust and scalable clothing classification model capable of accurately identifying fine-grained categories of clothing items.

   ## Process and Workflow